The world's first operating-system kernel with an end-to-end proof of implementation correctness and security

 General Dynamics C4 Systems and NICTA are pleased to announce the open sourcing of seL4, the world's first operating-system kernel with an end-to-end proof of implementation correctness and security enforcement.
 It is still the world's most highly-assured OS.

-It will include all of the kernel's source code, all the proofs, plus other code and proofs useful for building highly trustworthy systems.
-All will be under standard open-source licensing terms.
-More details will be posted here closer to the release date.
+It includes all of the kernel's source code, all the proofs, plus other code and proofs useful for building highly trustworthy systems.
+All is under standard open-source licensing terms — either GPL version 2, or the 2-clause BSD licence.

 Read the white paper, Mathematically Verified Software Kernels: Raising the Bar for High Assurance Implementations.

 Meanwhile, if you're interested in learning more about seL4, please check out about seL4, or the NICTA seL4 project site.
 More generally, you can find out about NICTA's trustworthy systems activities.

 If you would like to learn how to build a system on seL4, you might want to follow the lectures and especially the seL4-based project of UNSW's Advanced Operating Systems course.